 Learning songs like this requires patience and practice.
 If your goal is to play guitar, then it will take time.

-Listen closely to the songs, look up video tutorials or guitar tabs, or even sheet music if you know how to read music.
+Listen closely to the songs, look up video tutorials or best guitar tab sites, or even sheet music if you know how to read music.
 Then try to play along to the song.

 Which Song Should I Start With?